ibbles/StrictAliasing/README.md

 In this case the inner loop contains only two memory references per iteration.

+Enough with the academics, let's do some measurements.
+For the measurements we want the best possible performance that the compiler can give us and don't care for assembly readability anymore.
+Therefore `-O3` is passed to the compiler instead of `-Os`.

-Let's do some measurements.
-The image below graph the runtime for ten random reorderings of an increasing number of blocks, with each block containing 30,000 floats, using a log2-log2 scale.
+The image below graph the runtime per block for ten random reorderings of an increasing number of blocks, with each block containing 30,000 floats.

 ![Performance graph](blocked_reorder.svg "Blocked reorder performance graph")

+It is clear that the two `memcpy` versions are the performance winners, and that `memcpy` has the same performance regaredless of whether the binary is built with strict aliasing or not.
+I see two possible reasons for the independence on strict aliasing in memcpy.
+One is that `memcpy` operates on raw memory and isn't bound by the strict aliasing rules at all.
+In fact, using `memcpy` is one of the correct ways in which we can move bits between objects of different types.
+The second reason is that `memcpy` is part of a compiled library and doesn't care about how we compile our application.

+Looking at the two loop based versions we see a clear lead for the strict aliasing version.
+It's almost as fast as the `memcpy` version.

+A more comparatory view is given in the image below, where the runtime per block is given in comparison to the loop-based copy compiled with strict aliasing enabled.
+In this worst-case scenario, passing `-fno-strict-aliasing` to the compiler increased the runtime of the application by almost four times.

 ![Performance graph](blocked_reorder_normalized.svg "Blocked reorder performance graph")